doublemoulinet/Morrowind-Modular-Mod-Guide/GAMEPLAY.md

 1. [Security Enhanced](https://www.nexusmods.com/morrowind/mods/47038?tab=files)

 ## Optional New Mechanics
 These mods add new game mechanics.
-These tend to make the game more challenging or add immersive elements.
+These tend to make the game more challenging or add immersive elements like illiteracy and animal taming.
 Optional, but strongly recommended!
 1. [Give a Gift](https://github.com/NullCascade/morrowind-mods)
 	- Click “Clone or download” the zip of all NullCascade’s Morrowind mods
 	- Unzip, selected Give a Gift and install